forex-trading-basics

 Common Beginner Mistakes

-Beginners often use maximum leverage, thinking it will multiply profits.
-In reality, it magnifies losses.
-A small market swing against an overleveraged position can trigger a margin call and wipe out your entire account balance in a matter of minutes.
+1. Overleveraging Positions: Beginners often use maximum leverage, mistakenly believing it will multiply their profits.
+In reality, it severely magnifies losses.
+A minor market swing against you can trigger a margin call, wiping out your account.

 Core Trading Pillars